Engineering-Course/LIP_SSL/README.md

 This novel self-supervised structure-sensitive learning approach can impose human pose structures into parsing results without resorting to extra supervision (i.e., no need for specifically labeling human joints in model training).
 The self-supervised learning framework can be injected into any advanced neural networks to help incorporate rich high-level knowledge regarding human joints from a global perspective and improve the parsing results.

-This distribution provides a publicly available implementation for the key model ingredients reported in our latest [paper](http://ss.sysu.edu.cn/~ll/files/CVPR17_LIP.pdf) which is accepted by CVPR2017.
+This distribution provides a publicly available implementation for the key model ingredients reported in our latest [paper](http://openaccess.thecvf.com/content_cvpr_2017/papers/Gong_Look_Into_Person_CVPR_2017_paper.pdf) which is accepted by CVPR2017.

 Please consult and consider citing the following papers:

-    @article{LIP,
+    @InProceedings{Gong_2017_CVPR,
-        title={Look into Person: Self-supervised Structure-sensitive Learning and A New Benchmark for Human Parsing}, author={Ke Gong, Xiaodan Liang, Xiaohui Shen, Liang Lin}, journal={arXiv preprint arXiv:1703.05446},
+      author = {Gong, Ke and Liang, Xiaodan and Zhang, Dongyu and Shen, Xiaohui and Lin, Liang}, title = {Look Into Person: Self-Supervised Structure-Sensitive Learning and a New Benchmark for Human Parsing}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {July},
-        year={2017}
+      year = {2017}
     }
     @inproceedings{Co-CNN,
       title={Human Parsing with Contextualized Convolutional Neural Network},